- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 Is it expensive to live in Budapest?

 Budapest, with its cheap public transport, healthcare and groceries, is considered to be more affordable than many cities in Europe.
-This is offset by salaries in Budapest being lower than in other European cities coupled with utilities being comparatively expensive.
-Exactly how expensive the cost of living is for an expat in Budapest will depend on their lifestyle.
+On the other hand, salaries in Budapest are lower than in other European cities, while utilities are comparatively expensive.
+Of course, like in any city, an individual's cost of living in Budapest will depend on lifestyle.

 What’s the healthcare like in Budapest?